 Effective discharge planning and the avoidance of delays or errors in discharge must be a priority for all staff.
-As soon as the acute phase of care is completed, the patient is medically stable and functionally optimised.
-Patients, including those whose period of rehabilitation is completed, or can be provided elsewhere, should be discharged from acute hospital beds in a timely and safe manner to their interim/other or final destination.
+As soon as the acute phase of care is completed, the patient is medically stable and function whose period of rehabilitation is comp be discharged from acute hospital beds in a timely and safe manner to their interim/other or final destination.